weiyuet/hdb-resale-flat-prices/README.md

   - Are prices of resale flats skyrocketing everywhere?
 Or just in the highly sought after locations?
   - How much is the town premium between a Mature Estate compared to a Non-mature estate?
   - How much more are buyers willing to pay for a flat on a higher floor?
-  - How much effect does the lease decay affect the resale price?
+  - How much effect does lease decay have on the resale price?

 As much as possible, I tried to find what the data says, and put my own pre-conceived ideas aside.
 Did I manage to answer my questions?
 I think at least some of them.